es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 After processing the last output should be "ready to proceed with uart".
 Make sure you use python version 3 instead of python version 2.

-## Use of different functions in controlmanager for testing the Elastic Node middleware
+## Use of different functions in controlmanager for testing the elastic node middleware

-With our example [main.c](../app/main.c) you can do different testings of the Elastic Node after uploading the bitfile.
+With our example [main.c](../app/main.c) you can do different testings of the elastic node after uploading the bitfile.
 They are briefly described in the [README.md](../README.md) in the library "controlmanager".
 For using this functions run and build the main like explained in the last section.
 After that run